mg7817c/Music-recommendator/README.md

 ## How It Works

-The system uses a **weighted hybrid** as its primary method, with **fallback switching** when one model lacks coverage for a given song:
+The system uses a switching hybrid strategy, applying a weighted hybrid score when both models have coverage, and falling back to CF-only, CBF-only, or popularity-based recommendations otherwise.

 | Mode | Condition | Method |
 |---|---|---|